BP1998/PasswordCracking/README.md

 We had to write this as a parallel program, using a single process would give you a 0 for the assignment.
 The program I turned in for the class is named Cracker.C and it accomplished the task required by the assignment, but I wasn't satisfied.

-I set out to write a better version on a password decoder.
+I set out to write a better version of this password decoder.
 I wanted it to be more flexible and quicker.
 This is where I came up with RCracker.C, which used a ripple carry method to get rid of the nested loops.
 I also implemented some more command line arguments to allow more flexibility.